jina-ai/docs/chapters/primitive_data_type.rst

 ====================

 In this section, we will introduce how to use Jina types.
-More specifically, we will be focus on jina :class:`Document` primitive data type.
+More specifically, we will be focusing on jina :class:`Document` primitive data type.
-Since as a user, you might use :class:`Document` primitive type on a daily basis.
+Since as a user, you might use :class:`Document` primitive type daily.
-Besides, the other types shares the same design rational as :class:`Document` primitive data type.
+Besides, the other types shares the same design rationale as :class:`Document` primitive data type.

 We have three properties designed to access a :class:`Document`, include :meth:`text`, :meth:`blob` and :meth:`buffer`.
 A Jina :class:`Document` object is expected to have **one of** these three properties as the :meth:`content` of a :class:`Document`.